eman-NEMO/next-practice/README.md

 ### 2️⃣ Install dependencies:

-npm install  # or yarn install
+npm install

 ### 3️⃣ Start the development server:

-npm run dev  # or yarn dev
+npm run dev

 🔹 Open http://localhost:3000 in your browser to see the app